gabrielar/GDRSMock/README.md

 The GDRSMock has a library target.
 Hence all that needs to be done is to copy the contents of the GDRSMock library into your project directory, and add the GDRSMock to your project.
-Then the test target in your project need to be made dependent on the lib target from the GDRSMock project.
-Also make sure that the header and library search paths of your project include '$(BUILT_PRODUCTS_DIR)'.
+Then the test target in your project need to link to the GDRSMock lib and to be made dependent on the lib target from the GDRSMock project.
+Also make sure that the header and library search paths of your project include '$(BUILT_PRODUCTS_DIR)', and that 'Other Linker Flags' contains '-ObjC'.

 Step by step instructions: